Edward Moss (impresario): Personal life

 The grave of Sir Edward Moss, Portobello Cemetery, Edinburgh.

 He married twice: firstly, to Ellen Alice Bramwell (1856–1892), with whom he had two sons: James Edward Moss (1880–1904), and Charles Sommerville Moss (1883–1931).
-On Ellen's death he married Florence Craig née Crawford, daughter of Robert Crawford one of the founders of Howard & Wyndham Ltd. He and Florence had one daughter.
+On Ellen's death he married Florence Nellie (Penelope) Craig.
+He and Florence had one daughter, Binky.

 He died on 25 November 1912 at his mansion and estate of Middleton Hall, Gorebridge, near Edinburgh, and is buried in Portobello Cemetery in eastern Edinburgh, close to the cemetery entrance.
 Sir Edward was succeeded by Frank Allen as chairman and managing director of Moss Empires Ltd.